-What is Google Merchant Feed Rules
+What are Google Merchant Feed Rules?

 1. Replace field names to supported attribute names from the Google Shopping Products Feed Specification.